thitiphum-bluesage/ICT720-lab1/README.md

-# Local Community Event Finder App
+# Indoor Farming Climate Monitoring and Control System

 ## Overview
-The Local Community Event Finder App is a dynamic platform designed to connect residents with their local community through events and activities.
-Whether you're a new resident, an event organizer, or a parent, this app is your guide to the community's pulse.
+The Indoor Farming Climate Monitoring and Control System is a sophisticated platform designed to optimize growing conditions in indoor farming environments.
+This system is essential for farm operators, managers, and technicians who seek to maintain the perfect climate for crop growth, ensuring high yields and sustainable practices.

 ## Contributors
 - Thitiphum Chaikarnjanakit